Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Data-driven solar power forecast

 \section{Data-driven solar power forecast}

-We use a data-driven machine learning model to predict solar power.
-This paper does not consider the demand uncertainty since its forecast errors are generally much smaller than solar power forecast errors for a microgrid with high PV penetration.
-We choose the light gradient boosting machine detailed in \cite{DataStudyGroupTeam2020}.
-The dataset used is two-year 15-min weather measurements in Gitaru dam, Kenya.
-It includes the solar irradiance, air temperature and wind speed which are used for the prediction features.
+We choose a light gradient boosting machine in ref. \cite{DataStudyGroupTeam2020} to predict solar power.
+This paper does not consider the demand uncertainty since its forecast errors are generally much smaller than solar power forecast errors for a microgrid with a high solar self-consumption.
+The dataset used is two-year 15-min weather measurements in Gitaru dam, Kenya, including the solar irradiance, air temperature and wind speed for the prediction features.
 We set the prediction horizon to be one day.
-The prediction as well as the training dataset is updated every time interval in the receding horizon and the prediction is conducted for a whole year.
+The prediction is updated every time interval in the receding horizon for a whole year.

 We calculate solar power forecast errors all over the year, aggregate them based on time intervals and label the mean and mode, as in Fig. \ref{histogram} (a).
 For each time interval with the daylight, there are 365 error samples from each day in a year.
-The maximum value is around 150\% happening in the early morning when the solar power is too small (around 1W) to be accurately predicted.
+The maximum value is around 150\% in the early morning when the solar power is too small (around 1W) to be accurately predicted.
 One can also observe several phenomena in Fig. \ref{histogram}.
-First, those error distributions in each time interval are highly symmetric with their means.
+First, those error distributions in each time interval are highly symmetric centered at their means.
 Second, both the mean and mode are around zero and fairly close except for early morning and late afternoon when the solar irradiance is very low.
-Thirdly, the distribution has a strong unimodal characteristic, but is not necessarily a normal distribution as in Fig. \ref{histogram} (b).
+Third, the distribution is unimodal but not necessarily a normal distribution as shown in Fig. \ref{histogram} (b).